jeffh/Fox/docs/source/what_is_fox.rst

     xs = @[@9]

-This allows reduces the amount of manual debugging to determine the smallest example that provokes the failure.
+This reduces the amount of manual debugging to determine the smallest example that provokes the failure.

 .. _test.check: https://github.com/clojure/test.check
 .. _Haskell QuickCheck: https://www.haskell.org/haskellwiki/Introduction_to_QuickCheck2